raspberrypilearning/hamster-party-cam/en/step_4.md

 ## Recording video of the hamster

-- With your Raspberry Pi connected to a keyboard, monitor and mouse, create a folder called `hamster` for your hamster party pictures.
+- With your Raspberry Pi connected to a keyboard, monitor, and mouse, create a folder called `hamster` for your hamster party pictures.

 [[[rpi-gui-creating-directories]]]

-- Open **Python 3 (IDLE)**
+- Open **Python 3 (IDLE)**.

 [[[rpi-gui-idle-opening]]]

 - Create a blank file and save it with the name `hamster_party.py` in the `hamster` directory you just created.

-- Begin by importing all the modules you will need for this project.
+- Begin your program by importing all the modules you will need for this project:

 ```python
 from gpiozero import LED, Button